 From the Revolutionary War through the Iraq War, hundreds of years are covered in history classes across the United States.
-While many teachers work hard to cover everything they can, there are a number of historical events that fall by the wayside.
+While many teachers work hard to cover everything they can, there are a number of historical events that are often overlooked.

 What is the Greenwood District?